 Our first grade classroom photo was taken on St. Patrick’s Day.
 I was the only one who wasn’t decked out in green that day.
-Mom had just made me a beautiful red and white dress, and I guess that seemed like a better choice for such a formal photo.
+Mom had recently made me a beautiful red and white dress with a red velvet bow, and I guess that seemed like a better choice for such a formal photo.

 Maybe this was an early hint of rebellion.

-Or maybe I didn’t believe that I would really have bad luck if I didn’t wear green.
+Or maybe my undeveloped brain reasoned that I would really have bad luck if I didn’t wear green.
 After all, I had been pretty darned lucky to that point.

-Later, I would be lucky to have a higher education and the continued support of my parents along the way.
+Later, I would be lucky to receive a higher education and the continued support of my parents along the way.
+Yes, even though it involved two degrees in art history.

 What I did with that luck was up to me.